sympy/sympy/doc/src/guides/contributing/deprecations.md

   they will at least be aware that changes are coming.

 Which of the two to make should decided on a case-by-case basis.

+## How long should deprecations last?

+Deprecations should remain intact for a least **1 year** after the first major release is made with the deprecation.
+This is only a minimum period: deprecations are allowed to remain intact for longer than this.
+If a change is especially hard for users to migrate, the deprecation period should be lengthened.
+The period may also be lengthened for deprecated features that do not impose a significant maintenance burden to keep around.

+The deprecation period policy is time-based rather than release-based for a few reasons.
+Firstly, SymPy does not have a regular release schedule.
+Sometimes multiple releases will be made in a year, and sometimes only a single release will be made.
+Being time-based assures that users have sufficient opportunity to update their code regardless of how often releases happen to be made.

+Secondly, SymPy does not make use of a rigorous versioning scheme like semantic versioning.
+The API surface of SymPy and number of contributions are both large enough that virtually every major release has some deprecations and backwards incompatible changes made in some submodule.
+Encoding this into the version number would be virtually impossible.
+The development team also does not backport changes to prior major releases, except in extreme cases.
+Thus a time-based deprecation scheme is more accurate to SymPy's releasing model than a version-based one would be.

+Finally, a time-based scheme removes any temptation to "fudge" a deprecation period down by releasing early.
+The best way for the developers to accelerate the removal of deprecated functionality is to make a release containing the deprecation as early as possible.

 ## How to deprecate code